-Access the RV parking area by following SR933 north or south to Cleveland Road, then east on Cleveland Road to Juniper Road, then south on Juniper Road to White Field North (near Pendle and Juniper Roads).
-Truck parking and vehicles with trailers are prohibited in all lots.
+All RV parking is located in the lots around the Notre Dame Federal Credit Union.
+Access the RV parking area by following SR933 north or south to Cleveland Road, then east on Cleveland Road to Juniper Road, then south on Juniper Road to the second roundabout.
+Take first right onto Moreau Drive and then right onto St. Joe Drive.

-Shuttle Buses from White Field (north of Douglas Road) begin limited service (with 2 buses) to the Hesburgh Library Circle, just north of ND Stadium, when White Field opens (6 am for employees, 7:30am for public).
+Game day: Shuttle Buses from White Field begin limited service (with 2 buses) to the Hesburgh Library Circle, just north of ND Stadium, when White Field opens (6 am for employees, 7:30am for public).

-Post-game 12 buses will run from the Library Circle back to White Field.
+Post-game: 12 buses will run from the Library Circle back to White Field.
 Shuttles will run until the lines subside or at least 1 hour after the game ends (whichever is longer).
 Two (2) buses will run an additional hour or up to 3 hours post game based on passenger demand.

-White Field general admission parking for passenger cars is $25, including transportation to and from the north parking lot.
+White Field general admission parking for passenger cars is $30, including transportation to and from the north parking lot.
 Shuttle runs from White Field North to the Library Circle.
 Parking is only available for passenger cars and recreational vehicles.

-SUGGESTED ROUTES to White North
+SUGGESTED ROUTES to White North and South

 Motorists are urged to use the following routes:

->From the Indiana Toll Road, use exits 72, 77 or 83.
+- From the Indiana Toll Road, use exits 72, 77 or 83.

->From exit 83, follow State Road 23 west to Cleveland Road, then west to Juniper then south to general admission parking.
+- From exit 83, follow State Road 23 west to Cleveland Road, then west to Juniper then south to general admission parking.

->From exit 72, follow signs north to Brick/Cleveland Road, then drive east to Juniper, and then south to general admission parking.
+- From exit 72, follow signs north to Brick/Cleveland Road, then drive east to Juniper, and then south to general admission parking.
 Cleveland Road may still have some construction in early September.

 Motorists arriving to the area from US 31 are urged to follow the U.S. 31 Bypass to Brick/Cleveland Road, drive east on Cleveland to Juniper and then south to general admission parking.

 Motorists with reserved parking tags must follow the directions printed on them.
-(For information about reserved parking areas contact the Athletic Department Ticket Office at 631-7356.)
+(For information about reserved parking areas contact the Athletic Department Ticket Office at (574) 631-7356.)

 The University of Notre Dame does not permit tailgate parties while football games are under way in Notre Dame Stadium.
 This is not a prohibition of all tailgating.
 Tailgating before and after games is a great game day tradition—a time for reunions of family, friends, and alumni—and the University is pleased to serve as the host for these gatherings.
 Increasingly in recent years, however, some people have used football Saturdays as simply an excuse to stage all-day drinking parties in the University’s parking lots, virtually oblivious to the games—and to the best interests of the great majority of our fans and guests.